Kegon Waterfall (Kegon-no-taki [華厳の滝])

 The Kegon Waterfall as seen from the free viewing deck (before taking the elevator down to the lower decks)

-First, we were able to get nice top down views of the Kegon Waterfall from the free viewing decks, which were just a few minutes walk from the Chuzenji Onsen stop (a huge parking lot for buses and cars).
+First, we were able to get nice top down views of the Kegon Waterfall from the free viewing decks, which were just a few minutes walk from the Chuzenji Onsen bus stop (which has a fairly big parking lot for buses as well as cars).

 However, we thought it was well worth shelling out the extra yen for an elevator ride that took us down to the lower viewing decks.